Hi, I’m Cristina.

 Chef Veggie – A plant-based personal chef business that I started in 2008.

 How did I get to be Chef Veggie?

 Nowadays, I live a less austere lifestyle but appreciate the spiritual connection I made with food at that time.
 I follow a plant-based diet to reduce the amount of cruelty I am responsible for.
-I care about the wellbeing of all living creatures.
-No meat, fish or eggs will ever post on these pages.
-(I was eating dairy when I started this blog but no longer do) Tropical dishes, biscuits with creamy veggie sausage gravy, Asian delicacies and gigantic sandwiches with avocado have a special place in my heart.
+I care about the well-being of all living creatures.
+No meat, fish, or eggs will ever post on these pages.
+(I was eating dairy when I started this blog but no longer do.)
+Tropical dishes, biscuits with creamy veggie sausage gravy, Asian delicacies, and gigantic sandwiches with avocado have a special place in my heart.
 I’m half Filipina and half Tennessee country boy!
-I have both a refined and pedestrian palate and truly believe that variety is the spice of life!
+Having both a refined and pedestrian palate makes eating fun and I truly believe that variety is the spice of life!

-I am working on a plant-based cookbook that will feature tropical flavors.
-I hope to have it published by the end of 2021!
+I am working on a plant-based cookbook that will feature tropical flavors and hope to have it published by the end of 2022!